Parking permits and schemes

 Patient Assisted Travel Scheme (PATS)

-The Patient Assisted Travel Scheme allows eligible patients and/or their families to park in any of the City of Hobart's multi-storey car parks for a reduced fee of $5 per day.
+Eligible patients can apply for the Patient Assisted Travel Scheme (PATS).
+This allows patients or their families to park in any of our multi-storey car parks for a reduced fee of $5 per day.

 PATS eligible facilities and patients